 In addition to these restrictions, many Jews avoid eating lamb during Passover because of the paschal sacrifice and Passover symbolism of the lamb shank bone.
 Some Jews also avoid garlic, though this is more rare.
 Neither of these rules are observed universally, however.

-So… what exactly can I eat on Passover?
+So… what else can I eat on Passover?

 – Any kind of fruit